 he operates his stall only in the morning.
 He is famous for serving quirky sandwich combos.
 The Egg chicken variant is priced at INR 65 and sells like a hot cake.

 During lunch sessions, you might also stumble upon many stalls selling Naan roti and many strange looking gravies.
 These gravies would have potatoes, seasonal vegetables in the name of mixed vegetables, Paneer cubes submerged.
 I have had my fare share of gravies while in Salt lake sector five.
 I never became a fan!
 I would rather go with the Khichdi at Chitto Babur Dokan.
 Chole Bhature is still a better choice if you have to go with one such stall.

-Decker’s Lane was later renamed as James Hickey Sarani by the Kolkata Municipality Committee.
+Dacre’s Lane was later renamed as James Hickey Sarani by the Kolkata Municipality Committee.
 The authority wanted to honor James Augustus Hickey, under whose supervision the first Indian newspaper ‘Bengal Gazette’ came to be.
 Those eventful days after the battle of Plassey were also rewriting the fate of the entire Indian subcontinent.

 I visited the nameless, countless “Soi“s of Bangkok metropolis, where expats and locals dine on Ramen and other myriad exotics after a long tiring day!
 Still tables, little to no extra frills, excellent food: these food stalls are a cult of their own.
 I longed to see one such place in India.
 Barring the Jama Masjid area of Purani Dilli, I did not recall any such.
-Then Decker’s lane emerged as serendipity!
+Then Dacre’s lane emerged as serendipity!
 So when are you visiting?